 Grotte de La Chaise, M. André Debenath, 16220 Vouthon.

 Office de Tourisme de Montbron, Place de l'Hôtel de Ville, 16220 Montbron, Tel: +33-545-236009.
 E-mail:

 |As far as we know this information was accurate when it was published (see years in brackets), but may have changed since then.

 Please check rates and details directly with the companies in question if you need more recent info.

 |1850||first excavations by Fermond and the priests Bourgeois and Delaunay.|

 |1967||start of excavations by André Debénath.|

-Visits to the cave are guided by the prehistorian André Debenath.
+Visits to the cave are guided by the prehistorian Professor André Debenath.
 They are organized by the office de tourisme de Montbron and must be booked there.
-A good staring point is the museum Centre d'Initiation à la Préhistoire in Montbron, who organize visits to the cave.
+A good starting point is the museum Centre d'Initiation à la Préhistoire in Montbron, who organize visits to the cave.
 Several times a year there are open days on special occasions, but even on these days prebooking is required.